Punishments for male to male relationships: No law

 Are you LGBTI?
 We want to hear from you!
 Help us inform other users of the site with your views on this country.
 Below is a random question about this country.
 If it is relevant to you please answer it.

-The majority of people visiting this site have said Yes, there is no access prevention
+The majority of people visiting this site have said Negative responses from boss

 In the Iraqi media, Sawt al-Iraq and Al-Mada both reported on Friday, March 23, that “security sources” are suggesting there will be a lull in attacks on emos until the Arab League Summit in Baghdad, scheduled for this week, ends.
 The sources also said, though, that girls will be targeted when the attacks resume: